Quentin18/higgs-boson-challenge/README.md

-# Machine Learning: Project 1 - Higgs Boson
+# Machine Learning: Project 1 - Higgs Boson Challenge

 Project 1 of the Machine Learning course given at the EPFL Fall 2021.